nguyenvantinh06/movieticketbooking/README.md

 - If you want to add this new React Native code to an existing application, check out the [Integration guide](https://reactnative.dev/docs/integration-with-existing-apps).
 - If you're curious to learn more about React Native, check out the [Introduction to React Native](https://reactnative.dev/docs/getting-started).

+### Get Started

+- Sign up over at [themoviedb.org](https://www.themoviedb.org) and get an API key.
+- Fork the project and clone it locally.
+- Change the .env.example file to .env.
+Update the content as below

 ## Setup

 1. Clone the project: